What an adventure!

 For us, the fast boats are definitely the way to go.
 The fast boats provide greater flexibility to spend time in the Amazon on land.
 You’ll also be able to sleep in beds and have hot cooked meals there.
-And the fast boat are, well, faster!
+And the fast boats are, well, faster!
 It cuts a nearly two-week trip into four days.

 Tips to Know Before You Go Down the Napo River

 Let someone know your whereabouts and that you’ll be in a remote part of the world.
 Let them know you’ll likely be unreachable for at least four days, if taking the fast boat route down the Napo River.
 Since you likely won’t have access to phone and internet, don’t let friends and family become unnecessarily concerned if they can’t reach you.

 But DO let them get concerned if weeks go by and you haven’t reached Iquitos.
 Let them know your approximate arrival date, but give them some understanding that it could take a few days longer.